 It also accounts for the amount of resources contributed by beer distributors in supporting community events and local economic development, contributing to charitable causes and promoting responsible alcohol use and adds the impacts of these activities to the usual impacts of distributor operations.

-The beer distribution industry directly employs more than 130,000 people in the United States.
+The beer distribution industry directly employs 135,000 people in the United States.